 As for the provenance of the units in question, we can't hope to know where any cubit or foot actually originated.
 It is known however that many ancient units, includong some that are still in use today, are interconnected, many not merely to each other but also to pi and Phi and other constants.
 So it's probably more realistic to think of these units as part of a global, or at least, very widespread system of units, not as British or French or Persian or Egyptian.
 And on the subject of many nations at loggerheads with each other historically, it's perhaps a good time to be reminded of Edward Said's assertion that pure knowledge is impossible, and all forms of knowledge are influenced by an ideaolgical standpoint.
 I'm not sure that applies to the observation of 5, 8 and 13 in the Venus Earth dance.
 But it does of course apply to the claims involving prehistoric or modern units of measure, and also, importantly, to the skeptic's challenge itself.

 We can't know the architects' intentions, therefore many explanations are possible.
 The imperial inch and foot, if not the modern metre, are much older than modern estimates of the earth's dimensions, but are derived from the earth's dimensions.
 There is no known historical period when this information would have been known.
 This paradox implies that therefore the imperial foot and inch must date back to before recorded history and they may be contemporaries of the Great Pyramid, or even older.
+This also implies that there was a time, undocumented in a conventional sense, when other precise divisions of the circumference may also have been decided upon, perhaps including the so-called ancient metre.
+This in turn implies that the lack of written proof of the metre before the 18th century in France is not a valid proof that the metre didn't exist prior to that time, for the inch and foot of the imperial system come from such an undocumented time also.
 The basis for our rejecting observations of them in the Great Pyramid, and in Giza in general, may simply be rooted in a belief that the imperial inch and foot are neither old enough nor Egyptian enough to have possibly been used there.
 Or it may be based on a belief that one particular type of unit alone was used at Giza, albeit in varying forms.
 However these beliefs are not enough to undermine the value of the observations of other units of measure there because to observe these units at play there is enough to make a meaningful claim about them, as long as architects' intent isn't invoked.